Beauty

 EADEM

 EADEM is another Hypebae Beauty Awards Winner, which has quickly become one of the buzziest brands in the beauty space.
-Founders Alice Lin Glover and Marie Kouadio Amouzame are on the mission of retelling our approach to dark spots and hyperpigmentation with stellar products such as the “Milk Marvel” dark-spot serum and “Cloud Cushion” a niacinamide-infused moisturizer that will be your winning duo to taking your skin’s confidence back.
+Founders Alice Lin Glover and Marie Kouadio Amouzame are on a mission to redirect our approach to dark spots and hyperpigmentation.
+Their stellar products such as the “Milk Marvel” dark-spot serum and “Cloud Cushion” a niacinamide-infused moisturizer will the winning duo to taking your skin’s confidence back.

 View this post on Instagram